From the historical and fascinating Italian region of Venice

 Early Notables of the Pascarella family (pre 1700)

 Prominent among members of the family was Marc Antonio Pasqualini (1614-1691), an Italian castrato opera singer; and Ludovico Pasquali, (c.

-1500-1551), an Italian author, lyric poet who was a member of a prominent Venetian family and received his degree at the University of Padua, one of the oldest in the world...
-Another 79 words (6 lines of text) are included under the topic Early Pascarella Notables in all our PDF Extended History products and printed products wherever possible.
+1500-1551), an Italian author, lyric poet who was a member of a prominent Venetian family and received his degree at the University of Padua, one of the oldest in the world.
+Later, he took a voyage on the Adriatic and was captured by corsairs.
+When...
+Another 65 words (5 lines of text) are included under the topic Early Pascarella Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pascarella family to the New World and Oceana

 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Pascarella or a variant listed above:

 Pascarella Settlers in United States in the 19th Century